Alternative login options

 It may also be the case that you need users to enter additional information upon login apart from email and password, and need to build your own custom login page to support these additional parameters.

-Using vcita's SSO you can accomplish these goals!
+Use SSO to accomplish these goals!

 How will it work?

-Later in this guide ("Keeping track of user/staff events"), it'll be explained how you can get the business ID and staff ID of each user, and also get notified when a new user is created or deleted on vcita, so you can update your DB accordingly.
+Later in this guide under Keeping track of user/staff events see how to get the business ID and staff ID of each user, and to get notified when a new user is created or deleted on our end, so you can update your DB accordingly.

-The flow will usually be as follows:
+The flow is usually as follows:

 Keeping track of user/staff events